SAFCSP-Team/assembly-language/registers-cheatsheet.md

 # Registers Cheatsheet

 ### What are Registers?
-Registers are small, fast storage located inside the CPU, and used to perform operations and hold data.

-# Registers Cheatsheet

-### What are Registers?
 **Registers** are **small**, **fast storage located** inside the **CPU**, and used to perform operations and hold data.